exercism/configlet/README.md

 Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.

 The `configlet lint` command is still under development.
-The list of currently implemented checks can be found [here](https://github.com/exercism/configlet/issues/249).
+The list of currently implemented checks is [here](https://github.com/exercism/configlet/issues/249).

 ## `configlet sync`